petr590/JDecompiler-java/README.md

 # JDecompiler-java
-This is a Java decompiler that I've been doing for about a year (intermittently).
+This is a Java decompiler that I've been doing for over a year (intermittently).
 Writing it in C++ turned out to be a mistake, so I moved it to Java.
 Maybe I'll finish it someday, but I need to add a more functionality.

 ## Not implemented:
-- for
 - try/catch/finally
-- switch
 - break/continue
-- Lambdas
 - Jar support

+## Partially implemented:
+- for
+- switch

 ## Implemented:
 - A system of primitive types (the type of a variable is determined by its use)